derRiesenOtter/bachelor/docs/thesis/discussion.typ

 The comparison between simple models using either block decomposition or the raw sequence input revealed that using the block decomposition does not benefit the models.
-In the case of @nn, which are capable of automatically learning and extracting complex features from raw data, applying block decomposition effectively limits the available information.
+In the case of @nn::pl, which are capable of automatically learning and extracting complex features from raw data, applying block decomposition effectively limits the available information.
 This reduction in input detail likely explains the slight performance decrease observed with these models.

-Similarly, applying block decomposition to the traditional @ml model XGBoost did not yield strong results.
-This suggests that the simplified representation introduced by block decomposition may omit critical patterns or contextual information necessary for accurate predictions, particularly in complex tasks such as modeling @llps.
+Similarly, using the block decomposition with the @ml model XGBoost did not yield strong results either.
+This suggests that the simplified representation introduced by the block decomposition algorithm is not suitable for @llps prediction.

 == Choosing the best Model